monicathomas8/Quiz-Game/README.md

 <h2>Testing</h2>
 I have tested the site on different browsers; Chrome, Safari, Microsoft Edge.
 I can confirm that the project is responsive, looks tidy and functions on all standard screen sizes using the devtools device toolbar.
 The navigation, header, hall of fame, rules, play and feedback text are all readable and easy to understand.
-All links load, input fields and buttons are functional.
+I had multiple people text the website and play the game on different devise types and screen sizes.
+The overall feedback was as follows: The design of the website is easy to understand and how to play the game.
+Most people found it addictive and wanted to finish the questions and played multiple times before completing the quiz.

 <h2>Bugs</h2>
 <h3>Solved bugs / Unsolved bugs</h3>